10asmock/SPProject/README.md

 Further test cases will be implemented in the near future.

+The creation of SPProject has been authorized by John Sonmez, Founder of Simple Programmer.

 ## How to Use

 Download this repository into any computer directory or run the following command: ```https://github.com/10asmock/SPProject.git```